wavefrontHQ/docs/pages/doc/tas_to_troubleshoot.md

 <tr>
 <td width="50%"><strong>Step 1.</strong> Uninstall v4 of the Tanzu Observability by Wavefront Nozzle.
 <ol><li>Log in to Ops Manager.</li>
-<li>In the installaton dashboard, find the Tanzu Observability tile and click the delete icon to stage the deletion. </li>
+<li>In the installation dashboard, find the Tanzu Observability tile and click the delete icon to stage the deletion. </li>
 <li>Click <strong>Review Pending Changes</strong> and uncheck boxes for any products that you don't want redeployed.</li>
 <li>Click <strong>Apply Changes</strong> to complete the deletion process. </li>
 </ol>